 MyWorks

 MyWorks is an ecommerce accounting sync that streamlines manual data entry by automatically syncing transactions between your website and accounting software.
-It keeps sales, fee, and refund data flowing smoothly between ecommerce and accounting so your books are always up to date.
-That means when you go to QuickBooks and Xero, you don’t have to manually enter sales data — everything is already in its right place.
+It keeps sales, fees, and refund data flowing smoothly between ecommerce and accounting, so your books are always up to date.
+That means when you go to QuickBooks and Xero, you don’t have to manually enter sales data because everything is already in its right place.

-- Support for inventory: Besides sales and orders, MyWorks tracks inventory to help you avoid overstocking or stockouts.
+- Support for inventory: in addition to sales and orders, MyWorks tracks inventory to help you avoid overstocking or stockouts.

 - Multi-store support: MyWorks can sync data from multiple stores into a single account, keeping your books organized no matter the size and complexity of your business.